-So the fact that you are going to have problems at some very large institutions is not unique.
-In fact, almost every bank has - all the big banks have had troubles of one sort or another.
+So the fact that you are going to have problems at some very large institution is not unique.
+In fact, almost every bank has — all the big banks have had troubles of one sort or another.

 And I see no reason why Wells Fargo as a company, from both an investment standpoint and a moral standpoint going forward, is in any way inferior to the other big banks with which it competes on —

 It — they made a big mistake.
 It cost — I mean, we still got — I mean we have a large, unrealized gain in it, but that doesn't have anything to do with our decision-making.
 But the —